Rhiannon Giddens with Francesco Turrisi

 Acclaimed musician Rhiannon Giddens excavates the past and reveals bold truths about our present.
-The MacArthur “Genius” Grant recipient collaborates with Italian multi-instrumentalist Francesco Turrisi and her band to forge exultant sounds from the lullabies, ballads, and folk songs of their native and adoptive countries of America, Italy, and Ireland.
+The MacArthur “Genius” Grant recipient collaborates with Italian multi-instrumentalist Francesco Turrisi to forge exultant sounds from the lullabies, ballads, and folk songs of their native and adoptive countries of America, Italy, and Ireland.
 The duo most recently won a 2022 Grammy for Best Folk Album for their stirring work, They’re Calling Me Home.

 Giddens and Turrisi recorded They’re Calling Me Home during the COVID-19 lockdown in Ireland, where they both live when they aren’t on tour.
 The two expats found themselves exploring the emotions brought up by the moment and decamped to Hellfire, a small studio on a working farm outside of Dublin, to record the 12-track album over six days.
 The work speaks of the longing for the comfort of home as well as the metaphorical “call home” of death, which has been a tragic reality for so many during the COVID-19 crisis.
 They’re Calling Me Home is the follow-up to Giddens’ 2019 album with Turrisi, there is no Other.
 The duo earned a Grammy nomination for the album, which is at once a condemnation of “othering” and a celebration of the spread of ideas, connectivity, and shared experience.